Are you a young person who needs help? Text BREATHE to 85258 for free and confidential support.

 What type of information is collected from you?

-The types of personal information that Snow-Camp collects may include:
+The types of personal information that Switch180 collects may include:

 We are concerned to protect the privacy of children aged 17 or under.
 If you are aged 17 or under‚ please get your parent/guardian’s permission beforehand whenever you provide us with personal information or sending sensitive information to anyone online.